-The nutritional value of garlic is high due to its macro, micro, and bioactive nutrients.
-The contents of raw garlic is made up of 65% moisture.
-97% of garlic’s active ingredients are water-soluble, while the remaining 3% are fat soluble.
+Garlic is full of nutritional value due to its macronutrients, micronutrients, and bioactive nutrients.
+Raw garlic is made up of 65% moisture, of which 97% of garlic’s active ingredients are water-soluble, while the remaining 3% are fat-soluble.

 S-alkyl cysteine sulfoxides (alliin) and the γ-glutamyl-S-alkyl cysteine are two of the sulphur compounds.
 Allicin is the main thiosulfate present in garlic providing the majority of its health benefits.